adityaashtankar/CodeClause_music_player.github.io/README.md

 <p align="center"><img src="https://socialify.git.ci/adityaashtankar/CodeClause_music_player.github.io/image?language=1&amp;owner=1&amp;name=1&amp;stargazers=1&amp;theme=Light" alt="project-image"></p>

 <p id="description"><h2>Overview:</h2> In this project we will create a responsive music player using HTML CSS and JavaScript.
 The music player will have a sleek and modern design supporting various audio formats and providing essential functionalities such as play pause skip volume control and a progress bar.
-The player will adapt its layout to different screen sizes making it fully responsive and accessible on both desktop and mobile devices.<br><h2>Conclusion:</h2>By following this project description you will create a fully functional and responsive music player using HTML CSS and JavaScript.The end result will be a modern and stylish player that allows users to enjoy their favorite tunes on any device with ease.
-Have fun coding and experimenting with various design elements to make the music player truly your own!</p>
+The player will adapt its layout to different screen sizes making it fully responsive and accessible on both desktop and mobile devices.<br>

 <h2>🚀 Demo</h2>